spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 The *valid types* column defines value types that are valid for the parameter.
 An empty field means that all types are valid.
-All values are validated against this column and non-valid types are marked invalid in the *default_value* and *value* (in Parameter value table) columns.
+All values are validated against this column and non-valid types are marked invalid in the *default value* and *value* (in Parameter value table) columns.
 Valid types are not enforced, however, so it is still possible to commit values of invalid type to the database.

-In the column *value_list_name* a name for a parameter value list can be selected.
+In the column *value list* a name for a parameter value list can be selected.
 Leaving this field empty means that later on when creating parameter values with this definition, the values are arbitrary.
 Meaning that the value could for example be a string or an integer.
 When the parameter value list is defined in the parameter definition, only the values in the list will be allowed to be chosen.
 For the creation of parameter value lists, see :ref:`parameter_value_list`.

-In the *default_value* field, the default value can be set.
+In the *default value* field, the default value can be set.
 The default value can be used in cases where the value is not specified.
-The usage of *default_value* is really tool dependent, meaning that the Spine Database Editor doesn't use the information of the default value anywhere, but it is instead left to the tool creators on how to utilize the default value.
+The usage of *default value* is really tool dependent, meaning that the Spine Database Editor doesn't use the information of the default value anywhere, but it is instead left to the tool creators on how to utilize the default value.

 A short description for the parameter can be written in the *description* column.

+A parameter can be a member of parameter group which can be selected in the *group* column.

-The parameter is added when the background of the cells under *entity_class_name* and *database* become gray.
+The parameter is added when the row "jumps" to the existing parameter table above and the background of the cells under *class* and *database* become gray.

 From **Pivot View**